 We are excited to announce that Beca will be taking on an integral role on the development of the New Dunedin Hospital.

-The project will be the single biggest hospital build by value ever in New Zealand and will support new models of care to meet the needs of Dunedin and surrounding South Island communities.
+The project will be one of the biggest hospital builds by value ever in New Zealand and will support new models of care to meet the needs of Dunedin and surrounding South Island communities.

 Beca will be providing building services and fire engineering for the healthcare project, which is predicted to take up to 10 years to complete in two major stages.
 The staging will ensure that local people have consistent access to health services throughout the duration of the build.
 The phased completion is scheduled between mid-2026 and 2028.